Toy Safety Regulations & Electrical Toys Testing

 6. Are QIMA test reports accepted by certification bodies?

 Yes.
-QIMA labs are ISO/IEC 17025-accredited — the international standard for testing laboratory competence.
-Reports are accepted for GS Mark, CB Scheme, and FFU Mark certification, as well as by retailers and regulatory authorities in the US, EU, China, and Canada.
+QIMA laboratories are ISO/IEC 17025-accredited, the international standard for testing laboratory competence.
+Reports are accepted for GS Mark, CB Scheme, and FFU Mark certification, as well as by retailers and regulatory authorities across major global markets.

 7. Do you test connected or app-enabled toys for cybersecurity?

 Yes.
-QIMA offers cybersecurity testing for connected toys alongside standard electrical and mechanical safety testing, so you can cover your full compliance scope with one partner.
+QIMA provides cybersecurity testing for connected toys alongside electrical and mechanical safety testing, allowing full compliance coverage through a single provider.

 Need more information?